alephjs/alephjs.org/pages/docs/advanced-features/custom-error-page.md

 ---
-title: Custom `404` Page
+title: Custom Error Page
 authors:
   - ije
   - razermoon
 ---

-# Custom `404` Page
+# Custom Error Page

-By default, Aleph.js will render a static 404 page for bad requests, you can override it by creating a `404.tsx` file in the `pages` directory:
+By default, Aleph.js will render a default error page for bad requests, you can override it by creating `404.tsx` and `500.tsx` files in the `pages` directory:

+## 404

 ```tsx
 // pages/404.tsx